Solaris 10 on the

 [19.01.06 snv_28]

-Works with cdrecord (CD-RWs, read/write/delete/rewrite) and
+Works with cdrecord (CD-RWs, read/write/delete/rewrite)

 dvdrecord (DVD-RWs, read/write/delete/rewrite) without